-If your best friend is feline, you’ve likely experienced the many behaviors that are associated with this unique creature.
+If your best friend is a cat, you’ve likely experienced the many behaviors that are associated with this unique creature.
 The kneading, the purring, the head butting, the rubbing against your leg, and the inevitable skittishness when moved from their comfort zone.
-You may have witnessed this skittish behavior while at the vet in the past, but at our clinic, we can help make your cat more comfortable.
+You may have witnessed this skittish behavior while at the vet in the past, but at our animal hospital, we can help make your cat more comfortable.

-As a stress-free clinic that is focused on the comfort of our patients, we utilize a number of techniques that are geared specifically toward meeting the needs of cats.
-We find that when we use these techniques, our feline patients are more relaxed and can enjoy a stress-free veterinary visit.
+As a stress-free animal hospital that is focused on the comfort of our patients, we utilize a number of techniques that are geared specifically toward meeting the needs of cats.
+We find that when we use these techniques, our cat patients are more relaxed and can enjoy a stress-free veterinary visit.
 We’re sure you’d agree that when a cat is calm, its owner can be calm, too!
 The techniques we use include:

 - Giving treats as a form of positive reinforcement